bimmerconnected/bimmer_connected/README.rst

 Thank you
 ---------

-Thank you @gerard33, @m1n3rva, @kernelkraut, @robbz23, @lawtancool for your research and contributions!
+Thank you @m1n3rva, @kernelkraut, @robbz23 and @lawtancool for your research and contributions!

-This library is basically a best-of of other similar solutions I found, yet none of them provided a ready to use library with a matching interface to be used in Home Assistant and is available on pypi.
+This library is basically a best-of of other similar solutions, yet none of them provided a ready to use library with a matching interface to be used in Home Assistant and is available on pypi.